-Forward looking macroeconomic information
+Forward-looking macroeconomic information

 The measurement of ECL for each stage and the assessment of significant increase in credit risk consider information about past events and current conditions as well as reasonable and supportable projections of future events and economic conditions.
-The estimation of forward looking information is a critical accounting judgement.
+The estimation of forward-looking information is a critical accounting judgement.
 The NZ Banking Group considers three future macroeconomic scenarios including a base case scenario along with upside and downside scenarios.

-The macroeconomic variables used in these scenarios, based on current economic forecasts, include (but are not limited to) Reserve Bank bill rates, real gross domestic product growth rates and residential and commercial property price indices.
+The macroeconomic variables used in these scenarios, based on current economic forecasts, include (but are not limited to) unemployment rates, real gross domestic product growth rates, base interest rates and residential property price indices.

-- Base case scenario - This scenario utilises the internal NZ Banking Group economics forecast used for strategic decision making and forecasting. - Upside scenario - This scenario represents a modest improvement on the base case scenario. - Downside scenario - This scenario represents a moderate recession.
+- Base case scenario

+- This scenario utilises the internal Westpac economics forecast used for strategic decision making and forecasting.

+- Upside scenario

+- This scenario represents a modest improvement on the base case scenario.

+- Downside scenario